Code of Conduct

 Our CA Technologies Code of Conduct

 The CA Technologies Code of Conduct (the "Code") embodies our commitment to doing business with the highest standards of ethics and integrity.
-Our Code, last updated in September 2012, serves as a useful resource and information guide for our employees to help them understand our expectations of them when they are conducting business on behalf of the Company.
+Our Code serves as a useful resource and information guide for our employees to help them understand our expectations of them when they are conducting business on behalf of the company.
 It covers our fundamental business rules and our unwavering commitment to doing what is right and complying with the law, no matter where we do business around the world.